sammcj/smcleod/content/posts/2024-06-01-gollama/index.md

 ## Features

-- Interactive TUI with sorting and filtering capabilities.
-- List available models and display basic metadata such as size, quantisation level, model family, and modified date.
+- List available models
+- Display metadata such as size, quantisation level, model family, and modified date
-- Edit / update a model's Modelfile.
+- Edit / update a model's Modelfile
-- Sort models by name, size, modification date, quantisation level, and family.
+- Sort models by name, size, modification date, quantisation level, family etc
-- Select and delete models.
+- Select and delete models
+- Run and unload models
-- Inspect model for additional details.
+- Inspect model for additional details
-- Link models to LM Studio.
+- Link models to LM Studio
-- Copy models.
+- Copy / rename models
-- Push models to a registry.
+- Push models to a registry
-- Show running models.
+- Show running models
-- Plenty more comings soon if I continue to find the tool useful.
+- Has some cool bugs

 From go: